lidyagercek/lilyweb/public/images/README.md

 <img src="/images/pixel-arts/game_asset.png" alt="Game Asset" />
 ```

-The images are served from the public directory, so you don't need to use import.meta.glob.
+The images are served directly from the public directory with no additional processing.

 ### Organizing Images